 Paying your rent on time every month is always considered a positive activity.
 However, it will only affect your credit in specific circumstances.
 For example, your landlord has to send this information to the credit bureaus for it to count.
 Once reported, it will stay on your report and continue to build up positive credit, just like regular credit card payments.

 As a result, those with a 650 credit score may be able to boost their score simply by being a responsible renter.
 Therefore, it is wise to talk to your landlord about their rental payment reporting policies.
-If they aren’t able or willing to report consistent rental payments to credit bureaus, it might be wise to look for a different apartment.
-After all, you should be trying to boost your score in any way possible.
+If they aren't able or willing to report consistent rental payments to credit bureaus, it might be wise to look for a different apartment.
+After all, it would help if you were trying to boost your score in any way possible.

 Q: Can I self-report rent payments to credit bureaus?

 Thankfully, more and more apartment complexes are making regular credit reports.
 And more credit score types are including these types of positive payment actions.
-FICO 9 and VantageScore are two scoring methods that are now integrating regular rent payments into their scoring models.
-As a result, it is a good idea to try to get these kinds of reports done when applying for loans or buying cars.
+FICO 9 and VantageScore are two scoring methods integrating regular rent payments into their scoring models.
+As a result, it is a good idea to get these kinds of reports done when applying for loans or buying cars.